Iberian-Peptide-Meeting/XVIII/_pages/registration.md

 **Registrations are open**.
 Please fill-in the registration form [here](https://forms.gle/CH1cTGy2RptbUzq7A).
-Early-bird registration and abstract submission will run until **September 3, 2023**.
+Early-bird registration and abstract submission have been extended until **September 25, 2023**.

 If submitting an abstract, together with registration and payment you **must use** the template [here](/XVIII/images/AbstractTemplate.docx) and send